University of Tennessee, Knoxville

 Alpha Nu Sigma National Honor Society: Member, spring 2007 to March 2011

-C. Donovan, R. Nygren, D. Buchenauer, J. Watkins, D. Rudakov, A. Leonard, C. P. C. Wong, M. Makowski, “Divertor sheath power studies in DIII-D using fixed Langmuir probes and 3-D modeling of tile heat flows,” Physica Scripta, (To be published, 2013).
+C. Donovan, R. Nygren, D. Buchenauer, J. Watkins, D. Rudakov, A. Leonard, C. P. C. Wong, M. Makowski, “Divertor sheath power studies in DIII-D using fixed Langmuir probes and 3-D modeling of tile heat flows,” Physica Scripta, 2013.